 Laws 1915, Chapter 17 established the Arizona Bureau of Mines at the University of Arizona.
 Charles Willis was its first director.

 In 1971, the first volume of Fieldnotes, a non-technical geologic newsletter was published.
 Its successor, Arizona Geology, first issued in the fall of 1988 is still published.
-Since 2010 it has been published as an e-magazine at http://blog.azgs.arizona.edu/.
+Since 2010 it has been published as an e-magazine at http://blog.azgs.arizona.edu/(link is external).
 In 1971, William H. Dresher was named Director and State Geologist.

 Laws 1977, Chapter 93 changed the name of the Bureau of Mines to the Bureau of Geology and Mineral Technology and established it as a division of the University of Arizona.
 The geologic survey branch became responsible for assessing and informing the public about geologic hazards in Arizona.